vk2sh/faster_rcnn_v/README.md

-this is machine learning model for product idntification using faster rcnn
+# This is the machine learning model for product idntification using faster rcnn.
+Build in Jupyter notebook.